JaaiDead/JaaiDead/README.md

-# 👋 Hi, I'm JaaiDead
+# 👋 Hi, I'm Jaai
 ### 💻 Developer & 🎓 Student

 ### 💻  About Me

 Hey there!
-I'm JaaiDead — a developer and a student passionate about building cool stuff with code.
+I'm Jaai — a developer and a student passionate about building cool stuff with code.
 When I'm not studying or coding, you'll probably find me playing chess or tinkering with Minecraft mods.

 - 🌱 Always learning something new
 - 🎮 Modding Minecraft for fun